bobbicodes/mecca/README.md

 Tempo is an integer in beats-per-minute (defaults to 120).

-The Zelda sample song sounds right at 240;
+The Zelda sample song sounds right at 120,
-The Megaman sample song sounds right at 350.
-That's actually double what they should be, because I recorded them at half-speed (because I hadn't figured that part out yet).
+The Megaman sample song sounds right at 175.

 To play a song, just load it and select play from the spacebar-menu: